NNNILabs/NNNILabs.github.io/_drafts/2024-11-08-My-Capacitor-Charger-Obsession.md

 This is where capacitor chargers come in.
 They take said low voltage source, and step it up to a voltage suitable to completely charge large capacitors.

-My first forays into capacitor charging comes from a curious era of crude experimentation involving bug zappers.
+My first forays into capacitor charging come from a curious era of crude experimentation involving bug zappers.
 They came with various shapes and sizes of transformers, usually wired in a blocking oscillator circuit with a feedback winding and a couple of passives.
 Although capable of generating high voltages, up to 600Vac and upwards of a kilovolt after the (usually) three-stage voltage multiplier, they were woefully underpowered.
 The insectoid victims of such a weapon would tend to disagree, but not in time to escape being reduced to carbon and emanating smoke that smelt vaguely umami.

 I came across material online that made use of disposable cameras, which contained a similar circuit, but a more suitable (by my judgement back then) transformers.
 My very first electronics book, and probably the one that got me seriously started with the hobby, 101 Gadgets for the Evil Genius, featured, as one of its projects, a 'taser' made from such a disposable camera.
 They were, apparently, not really a thing in India, which made me resort to weapons of bug destruction.